You are currently viewing Naturalized Canadian Citizen

 9. Can I have dual citizenship?

-Yes, Canada allows dual citizenship.
+Yes, Canada allows multiple citizenships.

-10. How do I check my citizenship status?
+10. How can I prove my citizenship?

-12. Is there an age limit to apply?
+12. Is there an age limit?

 13. How long does processing take?